xDman3D/CFB-Poll-V0.4/README.md

 ----------------------------------------------------
 If for whatever reason you find this.
-I am an  aspiring Architect and not a developer or software engineer.
+I am a Architectual Designer and not a developer or software engineer.
 Please do not expect consistant updates or for the code to be good.